imfl/data-mining/README.md

 ### More Information

 This project is an academic project that I did together with Lee Yik-Yeung, for *COMP5331: Knowledge Discovery in Databases*, a PhD-level course that I took at the CS department at HKUST in Fall 2017.

-This project was supervised by [Prof. Raymond Wong](https://www.cse.ust.hk/~raywong/), one of the best teachers that I has met in my life.
+This project was supervised by [Prof. Raymond Wong](https://www.cse.ust.hk/~raywong/), one of the best teachers that I has ever met in my life.
+I would like to take this chance to again express my gratitude.

 I am responsible for any errors and shortcomings in the algorithms and the code.

 For more of my projects, please visit my [GitHub pages](https://imfl.github.io).

 [Back to Top](#user-content-introducing-dynamic-time-warping-distance-into-matrix-profile)